 You are here: Home > Explore Cumbria > Whitehaven

 Until the early 17th century Whitehaven was a small coastal village that lived off fishing, farming and salt-making.
-Then the wealthy Lowther family began to capitalise on the rich seams of coal in the area – pits were dug and pretty soon the ‘black gold’ was being extracted at mammoth rates: in some cases, the coal seams were dug to a distance of five miles under the Irish Sea.
+Then the wealthy Lowther family began to capitalise on the rich seams of coal in the area – pits were dug and soon the ‘black gold’ was being extracted at mammoth rates.
+In some cases, the coal seams were dug to a distance of five miles under the Irish Sea.

-Unfortunately, the American War of Independence (1775-1783) severely affected the important tobacco trade with Maryland and Virginia, and Whitehaven's sea merchants faced bankruptcy through contraction of markets and an increase in piracy on English ships.
+The American War of Independence (1775 - 1783) severely affected the tobacco trade with Maryland and Virginia, and Whitehaven's sea merchants faced bankruptcy through contraction of markets and an increase in piracy on English ships.
 War may have hampered trade, but it was a boon for shipbuilding, and Whitehaven was to produce up to 1000 wooden ships over the next 100 years.

-Today, improvements to the harbour area and a careful restoration of the town’s Georgian buildings are part of an ongoing regeneration programme, the latest phase of which is to upgrade footpaths, cycleways and signage along the coast to St Bees and improve access to Haig Colliery Mining Museum, Saltom Pit and the RSPB reserve at St Bees.
+Today, improvements to the harbour area and a careful restoration of the town’s Georgian buildings are part of an ongoing regeneration programme.

 Egremont - Egremont still celebrates its medieval roots having once been a part of the Barony of Egremont.
 One of the high points of the year being the annual Crab Fair, incorporating the internationally famous World Gurning Championship.